 Get him chew-toys

-Is your dog a compulsive chewer or does he suffer from an eating behavior?
-He or she might be in need of some special training so that they are relieved of stress that can cause anxious behavior.
-Regardless of what your dog's reason is for chewing on plastic and other foreign objects, you can train your dog that picking up non-food objects that aren't his toys is a “no-no.”
+Regardless of what your dog's reason is for chewing on plastic and other foreign objects, you can train your dog that picking up non-food things that aren't his toys is a “no-no.”

 Plastic Is An Environmental Nightmare